There are many beautiful places to visit in Israel.

 Nazareth is also a good starting point for walking the Jesus Trail, which goes through various places of natural, historical, cultural and archaeological interest and then finishes in Tiberias.

-One of the four holy cities for the Jews, located on the shores of Lake Kineret (which most of us know as the Sea of Galilee), Tiberias is one of the most popular places to visit in Israel, both for local tourists and foreigners.
+One of the four holy cities for the Jews, on the shores of Lake Kineret (AKA the Sea of Galilee), Tiberias is one of the most popular places to visit in Israel, both for local tourists and foreigners.
 The city has a nice promenade home of a light show taking place each evening.
-There also are some nice hot springs nearby, as well as Korazim National Park, home of a nice synagogue.
+There also are some nice hot springs nearby, as well as Korazim National Park, where you’ll find a nice synagogue.

-Galilee is packed with some of the most beautiful and unique places to visit in Israel – natural sites, archeological sites, villages, churches and more.
+Galilee is packed with some of the most beautiful places to visit in Israel – natural sites, archeological sites, villages, churches and more.

 Other must-sees include Moshav Arbel, a small village where you will find the ruins of a synagogue, and Mount Arbel, from where you can enjoy stunning views of the Sea of Galilee.